AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log
+**4-13-2021**
+- Developing feature for the driver app
+- Added a feature to add an option in the Package List page to add a business close option.
+(Added)
+- Has to update both Drivers/Admin side of pages for these changes.
+(Fixed)
+- Added a feature to view images from different angles.
+(Fixed)
+- Fix the issue that it's affecting other images on the page as well.
+(Fixed)
+- Checking in development telnet app.
+- Fixed errors on the app.
+- Camera not scanning while the database update is in progress.
+(Fixed)
+- Doing a beta test of the app in the office
+- - Remove 1st screen, and directly open the app.
+Created a server status label.
+- - Removed img on the 2nd form.

 **4-8-2021**
 - Internal Staff was saying there was bugs.
 Investigate and fixed the issue (Fixed)
 - Issue with the Kiosk.
 May not be able to use it, finding other solution.
 (In Progress)